I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 If you want to protect your camper, travel trailer, or motorhome from water damage due to flooding and other issues, it’s important for you to understand how these problems can affect your coach.

-any one of which can permanently damage the basic structure of a coach over time.
+Water is the number-one enemy of recreational vehicles because it leads to problems such as mildew, mold, and wood rot which can permanently damage the basic structure of a travel unit over time.

-This is why it's so important for you to be able to find the sources of moisture problems early.
+This is why it's so important for you to protect your RV by finding and repairing the sources of moisture problems early.

 - improper use and storage

 - improper construction